knowit-finland-javascript-guild/create-hybrid-mobile-apps-with-ionic-framework/README.md

     Android Studio should open.

-4. After the Gradle build is ready, press "Run 'app'" in the Android studio.
-You need to have a emulated device and the correct app selected.
+4. Press "Run 'app'" in the Android studio after the Gradle build is ready.
+You need to have an emulated device and the correct app selected.

  ![image](https://user-images.githubusercontent.com/16801415/230074674-ae1b2214-ea91-4be2-874d-7bd59835664f.png)